Fall Travel Grant

 How do I apply?

-(b) Your statement of purpose to apply (pdf): In 300 words or less, please provide a thoughtful response to these questions: What specific aspects of Wellesley College interest you?
+(b) Your statement of purpose: In no more than 300 words, please provide a thoughtful response to these questions: What specific aspects of Wellesley College interest you?
 What do you hope to gain from your visit to campus?

-- Before you submit your application, be sure that you have permission to travel to Boston on these specific dates to take advantage of this opportunity.
+- Before you submit your application, be sure that you have permission to travel to Boston on Sunday, October 6 and miss school on Monday, October 7 to take advantage of this opportunity.
 You need permission from both:

 (a) Your parent or guardian and